y-bib/TimeSeries_SKU_forecast/README.md

 - Outlnears are erros of input not results of promotions

 ## Notes
-- `poisson_custome.py` also contains _Poisson regression_ and _State_Space model_ with Poisson rounding.
-The accuracy of forecast is approximately same.
+- `poisson_custom.py` calls XGBoost.Also tried state_space method - the accuracy of forecast is approximately same.
 - Primary analysis showed that there were no sufficient correlation  between numbers of sold SKUs, different rates of zeroes for SKUs: approximately 0, 0.3-0.35, 0.8
 - also tried ARIMA but variation is not constant and mostly series donot pass stationarity test after first/second differences
 - also tried to use Poisson HMM (Poisson Hidden Markov Model) with no success, need to try it in R